Student Rights and Responsibilities

 9. retaliating against any student, staff member, faculty member or third party for reporting an incident, investigating a conduct complaint and/or participating in the process.

-26. Committing violations of rules and regulations duly established by other University departments (e.g., University Housing & Dining Services, Parking Services, University Libraries, etc.).
+26. Committing violations of rules and regulations duly established by other University departments (e.g., University Housing & Dining Services, Parking Services, University libraries, etc.).

 27. Failing to maintain reasonable control of areas or objects for which a student is responsible including, but not limited to, assigned residence hall rooms, library study areas, University-issued electronics, and lounge spaces.

 28. Failing to comply with all service and emotional support animal requirements as set forth by law, Western Illinois University, and the University Disability Resource Center.
-Information about regulations and requirements can be found at wiu.edu/drc under the students tab.
+Information about regulations and requirements can be found here at wiu.edu/drc under the students tab.

 1. engaging in any form of animal abuse or neglect in correlation to any laws, Western Illinois University regulations, or Disability Resource Center regulations.